mrdavidrobison/QuoteGen/README.md

 # Random Quote Generator

-Web app that generates random quotes that you can tweet on twitter.
+Web app that generates random quotes that you can tweet on twitter.s